Bernard Jackson (quarterback): 2007

 Jackson had strong competition from Cody Hawkins, Matt Ballenger, and Nick Nelson to remain the quarterback for this season.
 He was named one of three captains for the 2007 season prior to spring practice, where it was reported he may switch to another position.
 However, he was not able to remain academically eligible.

 2010

-Jackson played his final year of eligibility at Division II CSU–Pueblo, with 34 receptions for 453 yards.
+Jackson played his final year of eligibility at Division II CSU Pueblo, with 34 receptions for 453 yards.
 He completed his degree in 2011.

 Statistics

 Legal trouble

 Jackson and teammate Lionel Harris were arrested on suspicion of first-degree burglary, aggravated robbery and felony menacing in connection with a June 5 robbery in an apartment in the 1000 block of University Avenue.
-On January 22, 2009, Jackson pleaded guilty to lesser crimes and was sentenced to 5 and one-half years in prison.
+On January 22, 2009, Jackson pleaded guilty to lesser crimes and was sentenced to five and one-half years in prison.
 On December 1, 2009, Jackson was released on probation, which would continue until late 2014.

 Coaching career

-From 2011 to 2014, Jackson was wide receivers coach at CSU–Pueblo.

-From 2015 to 2018, Jackson has coached quarterbacks and wide receivers for Pueblo East High School.
+From 2011 to 2014, Jackson was wide receivers coach at CSU Pueblo.
+From 2015 to 2018, Jackson coached quarterbacks and wide receivers for Pueblo East High School.